IntroCept/alpine-php/README.md

 # alpine-php
-docker based setup for working with PHP apps, based off of Alpine Linux
+Docker based setup for working with PHP apps, based off of Alpine Linux